sammi-turner/NextJS-For-Beginners/posts/an-overview.md

 ---
 title: "An Overview"
 date: "2025-06-02"
-excerpt: "The subject matter of this blog is its own implementation!"
+excerpt: "The subject matter of this blog is its own implementation.
+The code that built it will be examined."
 cover_image: "/img2.jpg"
 ---